saucelabs/sauce-docs/docs/testrunner-toolkit/installation.md

 ```

 :::warning Protect your Credentials
 Whether you are using environment variables or a credentials file, make sure your authentication data is protected.
-Use secrets or context variables to mask your environment variables, or add `credentials.yml` to your `sauceignore` file to ensure your credentials are not exposed in your commits.
+Use secrets or context variables to mask your environment variables, or add `credentials.yml` to your `gitignore` file to ensure your credentials are not exposed in your commits.
 :::